 Employee Exit Information

-Here are is some information about things you should do shortly before your last day as an employee at Clemson.
+Here is information about things you should do shortly before your last day as an employee at Clemson.

 Within one day after you leave the employment of Clemson, your Clemson Username will be deactivated.
 This means your access to most Clemson information resources will no longer be available.